fossasia/badgeyay/api/docs/installation/localvir.md

 BADGEYAY_ENV = 'LOCAL'
 ```

+Add the FIREBASE_DB_URL, FIREBASE_STORAGE_BUCKET as it is from .env.example to .env

 * **Step 5** - Start the postgresql service

 You need to have postgresql running in the background.